montagao/montagao.github.io/blog/uwaterloo/index.md

 ### Spring 2018

-I worked on developing IoT device application software in C.
+I worked on developing IoT device application software in C at an Intel subsidiary company.

 ### 3B: Fall 2018

 Stopped caring all that much about school.
 Senioritis and such.
-Started drinking more.
-As you can see, I took 6 courses this term (overloaded) so I wasn't a huge fan of this term.
+As you can see below, I took 6 courses (overloaded) so I wasn't a huge fan of this term.

 #### ECE 318: Analog and Digital Communications